Locally solid convergences and order continuity of positive operators

 \begin{corollary} For a positive operator $T:F\to E$ between Archimedean vector lattices the following conditions are equivalent: \item[(i)] $T$ is order continuous; \item[(ii)] There is a topologically majorizing $G\subset F_{+}$ such that $\left.T\right|_{F_{g}}$ is order continuous, for every $g\in G$; \item[(iii)] There is an order dense and topologically majorizing sublattice $H$ such that $\left.T\right|_{H}$ is order continuous. \item[(iv)] There is a topologically dense regular sublattice $H$ such that $\left.T\right|_{H}$ is order continuous. \end{corollary}

 A positive operator $T:F\to E$ is $\sigma$\emph{-order continuous} if it maps sequences decreasing to $0_{F}$ into sequences decreasing to $0_{E}$.
 This property is weaker than the order continuity.
+If $T$ is a homomorphism, it is $\sigma$-order continuous iff $\bigwedge G=0_{F}$ implies $\bigwedge TG=0_{E}$, for any countable $G$.
 It is easy to see that Corollary \ref{loc} remains valid for $\sigma$-order continuity.
 The following result seems to be exclusively sequential and generalizes \cite[Theorem 6]{wnuk}.